-- 7.1 The Competition Management must arrange suitable daily transport between the residential site and the airfield.
-Pick up points and timetables must be provided to every participant and must be published on an information board both at the residential site and in the briefing room. - 7.2 It would be ideal for each team to be provided with separate transport.
-In the likely event that this is not feasible an adequate coach service must be provided. - 7.3 The Jury, as well the Chief Judge and the Deputy Chief Judge must be provided with their own independent transportation. - 7.4 Transportation must also be available to take teams of judges and assistant judges out to and return from the navigation area.
+- 7.1 The competition management must arrange suitable daily transport between the residential site and the airfield.
+Pick up points and timetables must be provided to every participant and must be published on the information board in the briefing room and at the residential site. - 7.2 It would be ideal for each team to be provided with separate transport.
+In the likely event that this is not feasible, an adequate coach service must be provided. - 7.3 The Jury, the Chief Judge and the Deputy Chief Judge must be provided with their own independent transportation. - 7.4 Transportation must also be available to take teams of judges and assistant judges out to and return from the navigation area.